NUS-CG3207/lab-manuals/lab2/lab2.md

 *   **lui**, **auipc** (5 marks)
 *   **sll**, **srl**, **sra** (5 marks)

 No extra marks will be awarded for performance enhancements / adding support for more instructions (that's for Labs 3 and 4).
-However, lack of convincing demos (with carefully crafted assembly language programs) can result in the deduction of marks.
+However, a lack of convincing demos (with carefully crafted assembly language programs) can result in the deduction of marks.

 ## Design Files